rysolv/markdown_ssg/src/how-to-build-a-simple-developer-portfolio-to-get-hired.md

 1. It's obvious that you're using a template.
 After a couple weeks of looking at dev profiles you've seen all the popular templates / YouTube tutorials.
 2. They're typically too flashy / animated to read.
-3. You blend in with everyone else who used the same template.
+3. You blend in with everyone else who uses the same template.

 #### If you do use a template, attribute the source!